mbmoin/CMPUT501-GradProject/README.md

 # CMPUT501-GradProject

-This repository contains the artifacts for the course project for CMPUT501
+This repository contains the artifacts for the course project of CMPUT501
 ### Graduate Student
  - [Maisha Binte Moin]()
 ### Dependencies